Call for Proposals: Two-Year College English Association 2024 National Conference

 - Presents concepts and practices that are relevant to working with a wide range of diverse learners at open-admissions institutions;

 - Uses research or other evidence to support recommended practices.

-Conference presentations will be selected through a competitive, blind peer-review process that draws from the expertise of TYCA members.
-Reviewers will come from each of the TYCA regional affiliates and will also include teacher-scholars who are engaged in the profession at the national level.
+Conference presentations will be selected through a competitive, blind, peer review process that draws from the expertise of TYCA members.
+Reviewers include members of TYCA regional affiliates and teacher-scholars who are engaged in the profession at the national level.
 See the proposal review criteria for a more detailed overview of how reviewers will evaluate proposals.

 Information for Authors of Proposals